-The access routes became rides extending over 7 kilometres around and through the woodlands, where visitors can now walk and enjoy pony-and-trap driving.
+The access routes became rides extending over 7 kilometres around and through the woodlands, where visitors can now walk.
 These are sign-posted accordingly Plantation Ride, Storm Ride, Ilen Ride and Heron Ride.
 Seats, hides, picnic areas, shelters, and signs are also being provided at selected locations.
 Old drains have been reopened, while some wet, rocky and marginal areas have been used to create ponds – notably Hannibal’s H2O and Boudicca’s Bath (named after the owners’ bulldogs).

 The following tree species were identified during the 1997 woodland survey:

 To these we have added the following species over the years:

 Anthony Cohu – Architectural, Landscape and Interior Design -Tel: 027 66042